 Fig. 7.
-California Department of Fish and Wildlife fishing block data for: a) catch, b) effort and c) catch per unit effort (CPUE) of spiny lobster, P. interruptus, off the mainland coast of Santa Barbara.
-Values are means ± SE for the 6-year periods before and after the establishment of MPAs in block 654 (from Lenihan et al., 2021).
+California Department of Fish and Wildlife fishing block data for (a) catch, (b) effort, and (c) CPUE of spiny lobster, P. interruptus, off the mainland coast of Santa Barbara.
+Values are means ± SE for six years before and after establishing MPAs in block 654 (from Lenihan et al., 2021).

-Finally, MPAs are assumed to contribute to conservational aspects such as increasing and restoring marine biodiversity and ecosystem services (Sala and Giakoumi, 2018; Sala et al., 2021; Worm et al., 2006).
-However, the economic valuation of these facets is very complicated (e.g., Martino and Kenter, 2023) and the estimation may be incorrect and incomplete approximation.
+Finally, MPAs are assumed to contribute to conservation, such as increasing and restoring marine biodiversity and ecosystem services (Sala and Giakoumi, 2018; Sala et al., 2021; Worm et al., 2006).
+However, the economic value of these facets is very complicated, and the estimations may be incorrect or incomplete (Martino and Kenter, 2023).

-Collaboration and International Cooperation
+Collaboration and international cooperation

-Due to the migratory nature of some lobster species and the interconnectedness of marine ecosystems (lobsters’ essential habitats crossing international borders), collaboration and international cooperation should play a significant role in the establishment of MPAs for lobsters.

-Lobster stocks are often shared across jurisdictions including between nations (Gardner et al., 2013).
-This may lead to resource sharing agreement such as that between Australia and Papua New Guinea through the Torres Strait Treaty regarding the fishery of P. ornatus during annual migrations (e.g., Ye and Denis, 2009).
-Such an issue may have implications for MPAs close to or on the borders of two or more nations.
-Gardner et al. (2013) pointed out that this problem was most common through larval source and sink dynamics that imply the need for a collaborate approach to management of egg production, possibly including MPAs as managements tools.
-Issues of dividing catches between nations are complicated in many lobster fisheries such as the European fisheries for P. Elephas (e.g., Bonaviri et al., 2005) and the western - central Atlantic fisheries for P. argus with source-sink dynamic and harvesting occurring across more than 30 countries in Central America (e.g., Steneck et al., 2009; Kough et al., 2013; Gnanalingam et al., 2020).
+Collaboration and international cooperation should play a significant role in MPA establishment for lobsters because of the migratory nature of some species and the interconnectedness of marine ecosystems where essential habitats cross international borders.
+Lobster stocks are often shared across jurisdictions, including between nations (Gardner et al., 2013).
+Such cooperation may lead to resource-sharing agreements such as the Torres Strait Treaty between Australia and Papua New Guinea regarding the P. ornatus fishery during annual migrations (Ye and Denis, 2009).
+Such cross-jurisdictional issues may have implications for MPAs near or on the borders of two or more nations.
+Gardner et al. (2013) noted that this problem was most common through larval source and sink dynamics, implying the need for collaborative approaches to manage egg production, including MPA management tools.
+Dividing catches between nations is complicated for many lobster fisheries, such as the European fisheries for P. Elephas (Bonaviri et al., 2005) and the west-central Atlantic P. argus fisheries, where source-sink dynamics and harvesting occur across more than 30 countries in Central America (Steneck et al., 2009; Kough et al., 2013; Gnanalingam et al., 2020).

-Genetic homogeneity was found across S. latus sampled in 15 locations from NE Atlantic and Western Mediterranean across a huge distance even greater than 3000 km (Faria et al., 2013).
-This panmixia of the Mediterranean slipper lobster across its distribution range suggests that future conservation strategies manage all S. latus populations jointly, as one stock, including MPAs in proper habitats where S. latus stock have been almost decimated to the extent that these populations may not be able to recover, e.g., Italy (Butler et al., 2013).
-Complete closures of preferred habitats by S. latus in these areas, may aid the recovery of populations via larval recruitment from healthier stocks such as south-eastern Spain.
-Similarly, Truelove et al. (2015), using genetic techniques, found that levels of connectivity were high among P. argus populations residing in MPAs in Central America.
-They suggested that these results provided evidence of the importance of international cooperation in the management of Caribbean lobster fisheries.
+Genetic homogeneity was found across S. latus at 15 locations from the Northeast Atlantic and Western Mediterranean across a huge distance greater than 3000 km (Faria et al., 2013).
+This panmixia of the Mediterranean slipper lobster across its distribution range indicates that future conservation strategies may jointly manage all S. latus populations as a single stock.
+The stock would include MPAs in proper habitats where S. latus stocks have been decimated, so these populations may not recover in Italy, for example (Butler et al., 2013).
+Complete closures of preferred S. latus habitats in these areas may aid population recovery via larval recruitment from healthier stocks, such as in Southeastern Spain.
+Similarly, using genetic techniques, Truelove et al. (2015) found strong connectivity among P. argus populations residing in MPAs in Central America.
+They suggested these results were evidence of the importance of international cooperation in managing Caribbean lobster fisheries.

-Discussing slipper lobster fisheries, Spanier and Lavalli (2007) emphasized the need for international cooperation regarding exchange of knowledge and information, as well as joint biological and fisheries associated research and management.
-This collaboration was required also because of the extensive geographical distribution of certain species (e.g., H. americanus, H. gammarus, P. argus, P. elephas, T. orientalis) that spanned over the territorial waters of many countries with overlapping populations or fragments of metapopulations.
+In discussing slipper lobster fisheries, Spanier and Lavalli (2007) emphasized the need for international cooperation regarding exchanging knowledge, information, and joint biological and fisheries-associated research and management.
+Collaboration is required because of the extensive geographical distribution of species, such as H. americanus, H. gammarus, P. argus, P. elephas, and T. orientalis, with overlapping populations or metapopulation fragments that span the territorial waters of many countries.